Overcoming the barriers

 However, these activists encounter considerable resistance to the idea of moving away from the ‘one-size suits all’ paradigm.

-These barriers are largely ‘cultural baggage’, including an unfortunate self-reinforcing mixture of myths and pseuo-science handed down through the generations of pianists and teachers who have never played keyboards with narrower keys.
+These barriers are largely ‘cultural baggage’, including an unfortunate self-reinforcing mixture of myths and pseudo-science handed down through the generations of pianists and teachers who have never played keyboards with narrow keys.

 A list of common objections and queries and suggested responses is available here: https://paskpiano.org/wp-content/uploads/2021/09/PASK-Common-objections-and-responses_September-2021.pdf

 Lack of access to alternatively sized keyboards

 A major disincentive for a pianist wanting to switch to a keyboard of a different size is that they are not easily available.
-In practical terms, every piano keyboard anywhere is the conventional size.
-Major piano manufacturers do not produce pianos with narrower keys, except perhaps as a rare, ‘special’ order.
+In practical terms, almost every piano keyboard anywhere is the conventional size.
+Major piano manufacturers do not produce pianos with stretto keys, except perhaps as a rare, ‘special’ order.
 A handful of small manufacturers can and do, but not in enough supply.
 Small-scale production, logistics and cost prohibit worldwide access.

-The plight of pianists who do have reduced-size keyboards at home illustrates the complexities.
+The plight of pianists who do have stretto keyboards at home illustrates the complexities.
 While they may reach a very high standard with challenging repertoire on the narrower keys, away from their own keyboard the only option are conventional pianos.
 This means that they struggle to play many pieces as well and have to drop some of their repertoire completely.
 To play outside their home they may want to have access to a conventional keyboard for final practice.
 This may mean having a grand piano with interchangeable keyboards or acquiring a good quality digital piano or keyboard with conventional keys.
 There is strong evidence however, that practising on stretto keyboards actually improves playing on the conventional keyboard, as the pianist learns a more relaxed technique, hence reducing tension.
 Adjustment between sizes is also no issue, with normally only a quick warm-up needed.
 As keyboards with narrower keys become more widely accepted and accessible in the community this problem will be much reduced.